Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing

 - "Dyers Eve"

 ...And Justice For All is An Album With an Important Message

 Metallica’s 1988 thrash metal classic …And Justice for All is the album that got this writer into heavy metal and it also deserves a review because of the fact that, well it is just such an outstanding album.
 The album is also the first one to feature Jason Newsted playing the bass guitar.
-However, we cannot even hear the bass guitar because it is tuned down. ...And Justice for All was released on August 25, 1988 and it is an album that is really making a statement.
-The album is sending the message about the evils of capitalism and how this has the power to corrupt people. …And Justice For All is also significant for being the first ever heavy metal album that I ever got exposed to and the rest is history.
+However, we cannot even hear the bass guitar because it is tuned down. ...And Justice for Allwas released on August 25, 1988 and it is an album that is really making a statement.
+The album is sending the message about the evils of capitalism and how this has the power to corrupt people.
+This album also discusses much of the political dysfunction that is present in the United States today.

 Former Metallica Bassist Jason Newsted